Études (Ligeti): Related works

-Étude No. 14A: „Coloana fără sfârşit“ (Column without End) was the first version of Etude 14 but was judged too physically demanding for a human player, so Ligeti recomposed it, changing the harmonic structure as he reduced the number of pitches in each hand.
+Étude No. 14A: „Coloana fără sfârșit“ (Column without End) was the first version of Etude 14 but was judged too physically demanding for a human player, so Ligeti recomposed it, changing the harmonic structure as he reduced the number of pitches in each hand.
 Subsequently the original form was arranged as a separate étude for player-piano by Jürgen Hocker, but some pianists have in fact played it.

-The single piano piece L'arrache-coeur (1994) was apparently originally intended to be Étude No. 11 but did not become part of the cycle.
+The single piano piece L'arrache-cœur (1994) was apparently originally intended to be Étude No. 11 but did not become part of the cycle.